 Student records are archived in both electronic and hardcopy formats.
-The hard copy files are housed in secured storage within the Cummings Graduate Institute Administrative Office in Tempe, Arizona.
-Files are retained in the Cummings Graduate Institute office indefinitely.
+The hard copy files are housed in secured storage within the CGI Administrative Office in Tempe, Arizona.
+Files are retained in the CGI office for ten years.
+After ten years, the records are moved to the State of Arizona Archive Storage Facility.
 The electronic files are maintained in the student electronic profile within the Student Information system, Populi.
 The electronic system is password-protected and located inside a firewall within a secure and redundant server system.